DannyOnkies/Build-a-simple-menu/README.md

 # Build-a-simple-menu
-The menu can be useful to implement a simple menu to manage different scripts
+The menu can be useful to manage different scripts or to activate different options of the same script

 The example used relates to the personnel archive of a company.
 There are 4 items in the menu: